“We all have a shared experience called humanity. Art offers a wonderful window into showing that.”

 This background in design and communication inspires his artistic practice, which blends storytelling, symbolism, and layered meaning.
 He works in oil and acrylic on canvas, as well as ink on large-sized paper.
 Through his art, Søren weaves narratives of the human condition, capturing love, loss, injustice, and the profound effects of political and social change.

-Though relatively new to the fine art world, Søren has completed numerous commissions, participated in group exhibitions, and been featured in magazines and articles for his distinctive style and stories in his paintings.
+Sorenski has completed numerous commissions, participated in group exhibitions, and been featured in magazines and articles for his distinctive style and stories in his paintings.

 Artist Statement

-I am a painter, sometimes an illustrator, but above all, a conjurer of narrative atmospheres, weaving stories that flicker between the visible and the unseen.
-Each piece is an echo chamber of emotion, where joy and sorrow sit side by side, fingers intertwined.
+I drift between hemispheres—Danish bones, American breath.
+I am a painter, sometimes an illustrator, but above all, a storyteller, who’s exploring the space between what we show and what we hide.
+My art is an echo chamber of emotions, where joy and sorrow sit side by side, balancing light and heaviness at the same time.

 I do not paint to be admired.
 I paint to provoke, to stir, to startle—